-when VOSviewer is started, the map will be saved in this file.

-save_map Use this parameter to specify a VOSviewer map file (see Subsection 4.1.1).

-When a map is opened or created when VOSviewer is started, information about the items in the map will be saved in this file.

-save_network Use this parameter to specify a VOSviewer network file (see Subsection 4.1.2).

-When a map is opened or created when VOSviewer is started, information about the links between the items in the map will be saved in this file.

-opened or created when VOSviewer is started, the map will be saved in this file.

-created when VOSviewer is started, the cluster numbers of the items in the map will be saved in this file.

-created when VOSviewer is started, the weights of the items in the map will be saved in this file.
+will be used to merge synonyms into a single term.

+- save_map Use this parameter to specify a VOSviewer map file (see Subsection 4.1.1).
+When a map is opened or created when VOSviewer is started, information about the items in the map will be saved in this file. - save_network Use this parameter to specify a VOSviewer network file (see Subsection 4.1.2).
+When a map is opened or created when VOSviewer is started, information about the links between the items in the map will be saved in this file. - save_pajek_network Use this parameter to specify a Pajek network (or matrix) file.
+When a map is opened or created when VOSviewer is started, the map will be saved in this file. - save_pajek_partition Use this parameter to specify a Pajek partition file.
+When a map is opened or created when VOSviewer is started, the cluster numbers of the items in the map will be saved in this file. - save_pajek_vector Use this parameter to specify a Pajek vector file.
+When a map is opened or created when VOSviewer is started, the weights of the items in the map will be saved in this file.